matlab-actions/run-build/README.md

 Input                     | Description
 ------------------------- | ---------------
-`tasks`                   | <p>(Optional) Tasks to run, specified as a list of task names separated by spaces.
+`tasks`                   | <p>(Optional) MATLAB build tasks to run, specified as a list of task names separated by spaces.
 If a task accepts arguments, enclose them in parentheses.
 If you do not specify `tasks`, the action runs the default tasks in your build file as well as all the tasks on which they depend.
 By default, the action looks for a build file named `buildfile.m` in the root of your repository.</p><p>MATLAB exits with exit code 0 if the tasks run without error.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the action to fail.</p><p>**Example:** `tasks: test`<br/>**Example:** `tasks: compile test`<br/>**Example:** `tasks: check test("myFolder",OutputDetail="concise") archive("source.zip")`</p>
 `build-options`           | <p>(Optional) MATLAB build options, specified as a list of options separated by spaces.
 The action supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command.</p><p>**Example:** `build-options: -continueOnFailure`<br/>**Example:** `build-options: -continueOnFailure -skip test`</p>
 `startup-options`         | <p>(Optional) MATLAB startup options, specified as a list of options separated by spaces.
 For more information about startup options, see [Commonly Used Startup Options](https://www.mathworks.com/help/matlab/matlab_env/commonly-used-startup-options.html).</p><p>Using this input to specify the `-batch` or `-r` option is not supported.</p><p>**Example:** `startup-options: -nojvm`<br/>**Example:** `startup-options: -nojvm -logfile output.log`</p>

 ## Notes
 * By default, when you use the **Run MATLAB Build** action, the root of your repository serves as the MATLAB startup folder.
-To run your MATLAB build using a different folder, include the `-sd` startup option in the action.
+To run your MATLAB build using a different folder, specify the `-sd` startup option in the action.
 * The **Run MATLAB Build** action uses the `-batch` option to invoke the [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html) command.
 Preferences do not persist across different MATLAB sessions launched with the `-batch` option.
 To run code that requires the same preferences, use a single action.
 * When you use the **Run MATLAB Build** action, you execute third-party code that is licensed under separate terms.